PK-35 (men): Helsinki

 PK-35 stayed in Helsinki with their youth sector and reserve team playing in fourth-tier Kolmonen.
 The reserve and academy team merged with Vantaan Jalkapalloseura (VJS) and were promoted to the third-tier Kakkonen for the 2012 season.

 For the 2015 Kolmonen season, PK-35 and VJS separated and PK continued playing in Pihlajamäki, Helsinki.
 After the PK-35 Vantaa were declared for bankruptcy at the end of 2016, Helsinki-based PK-35 continued as the club's only representative team, competing in Kolmonen, the fourth tier at the time.

 In the 2018 season, the team was coached by Jarkko Siikava, Tuomo Berg and Kim Raimi.
 For the 2019 season, the club acquired Esa Terävä and he was named the team captain.
 At the end of the season, PK-35 won a promotion to third-tier Kakkonen for the 2020 season.
 Next season, the club went on to finish 1st in Kakkonen Group A, and were promoted to then second tier Ykkönen.
 Former player and current assistant coach Kim Raimi was named the club's new manager, starting in 2021.
 After two seasons in Ykkönen, PK-35 were relegated back to Kakkonen at the end of the 2022 season.

-In the 2023 Kakkonen season, PK-35 finished in the 2nd place of Group A. After the dissolvements of FC Honka and HIFK, and the creation of the new second-tier Ykkösliiga, the club were granted a spot to 2024 Ykkösliiga, via promotion-playoffs.
+In the 2023 Kakkonen season, PK-35 finished in the 2nd place of Group A. After the dissolution of FC Honka and HIFK, and the creation of the new second-tier Ykkösliiga, the club were granted a spot to 2024 Ykkösliiga, via promotion-playoffs.
 However, in the early June 2024, head coach Kim Raimi was dismissed after ten league matches due to relatively poor results.
 Prior to his departure, PK had a record of two wins, four draws and four losses.
 A former EPS and Atlantis head coach Tiago Santos was appointed as his replacement.

 In late November 2024, it was announced that PK would move to Mustapekka Areena in Oulunkylä neighbourhood for the 2025 season, as their home stadium Algeco Areena does not meet the requirements for the league license anymore.
 Two points will be also deducted from the club as they failed to improve the stadium conditions in time.